Academic Catalog

 GERO 21000 Health and Aging (LA)

 Examines the health status of older adults in the U.S. and the impact it has on longevity and quality of life in the later years.
 Includes factors that affect the health and longevity of older Americans, health challenges in later life, prevention and health promotion, the need for culturally competent health care for older adults, and end of life choices and issues.
 Explores how U.S. health policy and the health care system affect the lives of older adults.
-Prerequisites: One 10000-level GERO course or HLTH 11300.
+Prerequisites: One 10000-level GERO course or HLTH 11300 or HLTH 10100.
 (S,O)

 Attributes: SS